Skip to content

 FAQ: cotton drone spraying in Maryland

-Drone spraying rates for cotton in Maryland typically run $14–$20/acre per acre for application only — the farmer supplies the chemical product.
-Pricing varies based on total acreage, distance from the operator's base, and product type.
+Drone spraying rates for cotton in Maryland typically run $14 to $20/acre for application only; the farmer supplies the chemical product.
+State-level custom-rate guidance for Maryland averages $16 to $24/acre.
+Pricing varies based on total acreage, distance from the operator base and product type.